 2. Use proper tools – Sharper is not better.
 Pumpkin carving kits are safer than kitchen knives because they can easily cut through the pumpkin flesh but arent razor-sharp.
 They are also smaller and easier to control.

 3. Do the carving for your kids – Let your children draw the pattern on the pumpkin and scoop out its guts, but dont let them do the cutting.
-A Pediatrics study found that children ages 10-14 were most prone to injury during Halloween.
+Children ages 10-14 are prone to injury during Halloween.
 If you do permit your adolescents to use knives, make sure you still supervise.

 4. Point the blade away – Dont pull the knife towards you.
 Cut downward in small, controlled strokes.